Skip to main content Skip to navigation

 X-disease phytoplasma (Western X)

 The X-disease phytoplasma (‘Candidatus Phytoplasma pruni’) is the primary cause of small, pale, tasteless and unmarketable cherries in Washington state.
 In peaches, plums, and nectarines, X-disease symptoms are typically yellowed, curled and shot-holed leaves, and small-deformed fruit.
 X-disease is present across North America, throughout Washington State, and at high incidence in Yakima, Benton, Franklin, Grant, and Chelan counties.
-It is also present in Douglas, Okanogan, Klickitack Counties, and Oregon in The Dalles area.
+It is also present in Douglas, Okanogan, Klickitat counties, and Oregon in The Dalles area.

 diseased Cristalina cherries on tree